patching...

 Sen. Mary Jo White, R-Franklin, would take over Adams, Harmony and Zelienople in the 21st senatorial district, which also would represent parts of Clarion, Forest, Venango and Warren counties under the proposed plan.

-Pine, Richland, Ross and McCandless townships would be folded into the 37th district currently represented by Sen. John Pippy, R-Moon, who is not seeking re-election in 2012.
+Pine, Richland, Ross and McCandless townships would be folded into the 37th district currently represented by

 In the state House, Rep. Daryl Metcalfe, R-Cranberry, would retain Cranberry, Adams, Mars and Seven Fields, but lose Evans City to the 14th District led by Rep. Jim Marshall, R-Big Beaver.